AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_windows.md

         */
         void OnOwnerChangedFromRoom(string roomId, string newOwner, string oldOwner);
         /**
-        * Occurs when the chat room announcements are updated.
+        * Occurs when the chat room announcement is updated.
         * @param roomId        The chat room ID
-        * @param announcement  The updated chat room announcements *
+        * @param announcement  The updated chat room announcement.
+        *
         */
         void OnAnnouncementChangedFromRoom(string roomId, string announcement);
+        /**
+         * Occurs when the custom chat room attributes (key-value maps) are updated.
+         *
+         * @param roomId        The chat room ID
+         * @param kv            The updated attributes
+         * @param from          The user ID of the operator */ void OnChatroomAttributesChanged(string roomId, Dictionary<string, string> kv, string from);
+         /**
+         * Occurs when the custom chat room attributes (key-value maps) are removed.
+         *
+         * @param roomId        The chat room ID.
+         * @param keys          The keys of removed attributes
+         * @param from          The user ID of the operator */ void OnChatroomAttributesRemoved(string roomId, List<string> keys, string from);
     }
 ```